studiowebux/timeago/README.md

   timeago 1761878691116
     Convert epoch to time ago with default precision (1 unit)

+  timeago 1761878691116 2
+    Convert epoch with precision of 2 units (positional argument)

   timeago 1761878691116 -p 3
+    Convert epoch with precision of 3 units (using -p flag with space)

+  timeago 1761878691116 -p3
-    Convert epoch with precision of 3 units (using -p flag)
+    Convert epoch with precision of 3 units (using -p flag without space)

   timeago --add "2 hours"
     Add 2 hours to current timestamp